Nebojša Mitrić

-Nebojša Mitrić (Belgrade, Kingdom of Yugoslavia, 7 July 1931 – Belgrade, Yugoslavia, 23 August 1989) was a Serbian and Yugoslav sculptor, painter, engraver and medalist.
+Nebojša Mitrić (7 July 1931 – 23 August 1989) was a Serbian and Yugoslav sculptor, painter, engraver and medalist.

 Biography

 Mitrić was born in Jewish family, he was the only member of his family who survived the Holocaust.
 His mother hid him at the shoemaking store "Mitrić" in Belgrade's Brankova street, he later adopted a surname "Mitrić" after the shop owner who saved his life.